 The Sangean PS-300 is a useful pillow speaker that lets you listen to music, radio, podcasts or TV in bed without disturbing a partner.
 It’s a convenient alternative if you prefer not to wear headphones in bed.

-The volume is just loud enough so that you can listen in private, but not too loud that you accidentally disturb anyone else.
-It has an in-line volume control and small amplifier, so you can easily adjust the volume while still half-asleep.
+The volume is loud enough so that you can listen in private, but not too loud that you accidentally disturb anyone else.
+It has an in-line volume control and a small amplifier, so you can easily adjust the volume while still half-asleep.

 The good points

 - You can hear it through many pillows.

 - It has a convenient in-line volume control.